 There’s no better way to really experience Zambia than to traverse its rich and diverse landmass under your own steam, either in your own car or a sturdy rental.
 For most of Zambia, a 4×4 is essential (especially during the wet season from about November to May when the black cotton soil becomes sticky mud), and so is plenty of planning and patience.
 Road conditions vary widely and passage can often be slow and gruelling; fuel stations may be few and far between

 There are few parts of the world where you can still feel so close to nature and the wild, and so far away from all the mod cons so many of us are used to at home.
-Overall then, there’s little denying that self-driving across Zambia is certainly not for the faint-hearted, but it will be a truly unforgettable experience for any that are brave enough to take the plunge.
+Overall then, there’s little denying that self-driving across Zambia is certainly not for the faint-hearted but it will be a truly unforgettable experience for any that are brave enough to take the plunge.
 So for those of you who want to see the real Zambia in all its glory, below are some tips and suggestions to make your trip run as smoothly as possible.
-Happy exploring.
+Happy driving!

 Depending on where you are coming from, or where you are headed, here are suggestions of routes to take to see the best of the east, west, south and northern regions of the country.
-This section will be expanded to include more detailed routes soon.

-Click here for Car Hire for chauffeur driven or self drive cars, minibuses and 4×4’s to hire.
+Click here for Car Hire for chauffeur-driven or self-drive cars, mini-buses and 4×4s to hire.

 The Eastern Route

-From the valley to the mountains
+From the valley to the mountains…